 1.2 Completion of an anesthesiology residency training program approved by the Accreditation Council for Graduate Medical Education (ACGME) or by the AOA.

-The following items are for organizations granting physicians clinical privileges to practice in a subspecialty of anesthesiology.
+Organizations granting anesthesiologists clinical privileges to practice in a subspecialty of anesthesiology may consider:

 2.1 Current, active, unrestricted medical or osteopathic license in a United States state, district or territory of practice.
 (Exception: Physicians employed by the federal government may have a current active medical or osteopathic license in any U.S. state, district or territory.)